tiagoamaro/lpst/README.md

 # LPST (Lichess Puzzle Streak Timer)

-Browser addon that adds a countdown timer for Lichess puzzles.
+Browser addon that adds a timer for Lichess puzzles.

 ## License